m2osw/prinbee/doc/SCHEMA.md

 1. The _context_; which represents the equivalent of a Database in SQL.
 2. The _table_; which represents a table in SQL
-3. The _blob_; which is the list of columns and their content
+3. The _blob_; which is the list of columns and their content definitions

-In concept, our tables are a one to one equivalent to an SQL table.
+In concept, our tables are one to one equivalent to SQL tables.
 However, our database does not force you to define all the columns in each row.
-When you try to access a column it can be NULL or non-existant and the distinction can be important in some cases.
+When you try to access a column it can be NULL or non-existent and the distinction can be important in some cases.

 Some columns are important because they are used to index the data, but